UmaSangumathi/BaitMaker/README.md

 where, CD-Lib-0004_S4_L001_R1_001_val_1.fq is the forward read fastq file present in Fastq directory and Rotv-CU938.fa is the reference file with 11 segments in Reference directory.
 Please note that only the forward read fastq file should be given in the file, the code will find its pair by searching "R2" instead of R1.

-For parallel run, for every fastq file in the csv file a ‘screen’ is created and the pipeline is run.
-You can check the jobs running by screen -ls command.

 Usage: EnrichmentPipeline.py [options]
 Example: ./EnrichmentPipeline.py -r `pwd`/Reference -q `pwd`/Fastq -e gmail.com -d /share/ncbi/nt -o `pwd`/Test -i `pwd`/run_summary-tmp.csv -p F -s F -b `pwd` -t stringent